 AVANTI F & B

-If all this walking has worked up an appetite, end your night with dinner (and another beer) at Avanti F & B, one of Denver's most popular new spots for foodies.
+If all this walking has worked up an appetite, end your night with dinner (and another beer) at Avanti F & B, one of Denver's most popular spots for foodies.
 Inspired by European markets and food-truck roundups, Avanti bills itself as a modern-day food hall, offering up seven different restaurant concepts under one roof.
-Grab a mushroom pizza at Brava!
-Pizzeria, a noodle bowl from MiJo or a chicken meatball torta at Poco Torteria.
-There are also two large bars — one upstairs and one downstairs — with twenty draft beers on tap, many from local breweries like Prost Brewing, Platt Park Brewing, Crooked Stave and Ratio Beerworks.
+Grab a mushroom pizza, the best fried chicken sandwich or a traditional arepa.
+There are also two large bars — one upstairs and one downstairs — with twenty draft beers on tap, many from local breweries like Prost Brewing, Wibby Brewing, Crooked Stave and Ratio Beerworks.

 DIRECTIONS: Return to the Light Rail station the same way you came.
 From here, you can catch the free shuttle to anywhere on the 16th Street Mall.